389ds/389ds.github.io/docs/389ds/design/repl-diff-tool-design.md

   -R RLDIF, --rldif RLDIF
                         Replica LDIF file (offline mode)

 ```

 ## Understanding the Report
 -----------------------

+### Tombstone Entries

+Displays the number of tombstone entries on each replica.
+These entries are added to the total entry count.

 ### Conflict Entries

-Lists the DN's of each conflict entry and the date it was created
+Lists the DN's of each conflict entry, the conflict type, and the date it was created.

 ### Missing Entries